gavinmacaulay/sonarCal/README.md

 ## Configuration

-Configuration of the program is done by editing the config file (usually called ``sonar_calibration.ini``).
+Configuration of the program is done by editing the config file (called ``sonar_calibration.ini`` and located in the same directory as the program).
 The config parameters are:
 - The directory where the sonar data files are created by the sonar (``watchDir``),
 - The location of log files (``logDir``),
 - The NetCDF4 group name for the horizontal sonar beams (``horizontalBeamGroupPath``),